Teichmuller geometry of moduli space, II: M(S) seen from far away: Introduction

 So, for example, any compact Riemannian manifold $M$ has $\cone(X)=\ast$, a one point space.
 Let $M=\Gamma\backslash G/K$ be an arithmetic, locally symmetric manifold (or orbifold); so $G$ is a semisimple algebraic $\Q$-group, $K$ a maximal compact subgroup, and $\Gamma$ an arithmetic lattice.
 Hattori, Leuzinger and Ji-MacPherson proved that $\cone(M)$ is a metric cone over the quotient by $\Gamma$ of the spherical Tits building $\Delta_{\Q}(G)$ associated to $G_{\Q}$.
 Here the metric on the cone on a maximal simplex of $\Delta_{\Q}(G)$ makes it isometric to the standard (Euclidean) metric on a Weyl chamber in $G/K$.
 In particular they deduce:

 Our first result is a determination of the metric space $\cone(\M(S))$.
 The role of the rational Tits building will be played by the {\em complex of curves} $\CC(S)$ on $S$.
 Recall that, except for some sporadic cases discussed below, the complex $\CC(S)$ is defined to be the simplicial complex whose vertices are (isotopy classes of) simple closed curves on $S$, and whose $k$-simplices are $(k+1)$-tuples of distinct isotopy classes which can be realized simultaneously as disjoint curves on $S$.
 Note that $\CC(S)$ is a $d$-dimensional simplicial complex, where $d=3g-4+n$.
-While $\CC(S)$ is locally infinite, its quotient by the natural action of $\Mod(S)$ is a {\em finite orbicomplex}, by which we mean the quotient of a finite simplicial complex by the action of a finite group.
+While $\CC(S)$ is locally infinite, its quotient by the natural action of $\Mod(S)$ is a {\em finite orbicomplex}, by which we mean a finite simplicial complex where each simplex is quotiented out by the action of a finite group.
 The quotient can be made a simplicial complex by looking at the action on the barycentric subdivision of $\CC(S)$.

-We now build a metric space which will serve as a coarse metric model for $\M(S)$.
+Denote by $P$ the natural quotient map We now build a metric space which will serve as a coarse metric model for $\M(S)$.
 Let $\widetilde{\V}(S)$ denote the topological cone

 For each maximal simplex $\sigma$ of $\CC(S)$, we will think of the cone over $\sigma$ as an orthant with coordinates $(x_1,\ldots ,x_d)$.
 We endow this orthant with the standard $\sup$ metric:

 The factor of $\frac{1}{2}$ is designed to be consistent with the definition of the Teichm\"{u}ller metric.